SamuelV7/llm-agent/README.md

 - 📈 **Structured Analysis** - Pydantic-validated result reporting
 - 🔊 **Audio Processing** - Integrated Whisper transcription pipeline

+## License
+This project is licensed under the AGPL-3.0 License.
+See the LICENSE file for details.

 ## Technical Approach

 ### Architecture